HW 1 is made of many Bit problems, some small and some large.

 The code for tunnel is a little repetitious.
 For part-b, we'll see a technique to tighten that up.

-Great escape: Bit is stuck in a terrible maze.
-Use 5 loops to get bit to the exit at the upper left square like this: 1.
+Bit is stuck in a terrible maze.
+Use 5 loops to get bit to the exit square on the left edge like this: 1.
 Move bit forward until a solid black square appears to bit's left.
 2. Turn right and then move forward until the first green square.
 3. Turn right and move one square forward, into the 1-wide vertical hole.
 Move down the hole until an empty square appears to bit's right.
 4. Turn right and then move until blocked.
-5. Turn right and then move until blocked.
-Bit praises your coding genius from the upper left square!
+5. Turn right and then move until on a non-blue square.
+6. Turn left and move exactly one square - this is the exit.
+Paint it green.
+Bit praises your coding genius from the exit square!

-Suggestion - this problem has, if we're being honest, every loop problem we could think of.
-The conditions for each of the 5 loops are given in the problem statement.
-Make a drawing to work out the geometry and logic for each of the 5 loops, getting bit to stop on the right square using each while-test.
-Here is a drawing based on on the Case-1 maze, showing how you might focus on the 5 stopping squares to work out the while-tests.
+Suggestion - this problem has, if we're being honest, every linear move situation we could think of.
+As explained above, each line move should get its own while-loop.
+You want to use a drawing to work out the geometry and logic for the loops, getting bit to stop on the right square using each while-test.
+Here is a drawing based on the Case-1 maze, showing how you might focus on the 5 stopping squares to work out the while-tests.
+This is good example of using a drawing to work through a complex sequence.
+Don't hesitate to click Run on your partially entered code — a handy way to see what's working and what the setup is for the next step.

-Stop Here - you are done with part-a of the homework.
+Stop Here - ok congrats, that's a ton of Python problem solving, and you are done with part-a of the homework.
 We will release part-b on Friday, and also instructions for turning in your code (which the experimental server saves on each click of the Run button).
-Part-b will have 4 problems, using techniques from Friday's lecture.
+Part-b will have a few problems, using techniques from Friday's lecture.

 These problems use the ideas from Friday lecture.